SecuritySynapse/security-summit-project-update/writing/update.md

 #### What is some preliminary experimental evidence arising from your project?

-TODO: Write a one or two paragraph response to this question that overviews an interesting empirical study or experiment that you have conducted.
+TODO: Write a response with one or two paragraphs that overview an interesting empirical study that you have conducted and result arising from it.
 Whenever possible, your response to this question should furnish data (through a fenced code block or a table) that supports the claims that you are making about various aspects of the efficiency, effectiveness, or security of your approach.

-#### What tasks will you complete so as to finish your security summit project?

-TODO: Write a list of at least five tasks that you will complete after the approval of your project proposal.
-The steps that you furnish should be in the order that you will complete them and include technical details about what you will build and how you will evaluate your progress on each task.

 ### Learning Objectives